 A little history.
 I studied in four different Schools of Arts, including one in the lovely old town of Graz in Austria.
-I taught in two, and I visited dozens on a research project investigating the situation of the humanities in contemporary universities.
+I taught in three, and I visited dozens on a research project investigating the situation of the humanities in contemporary universities.

 They go by different names, these schools, sometimes changing names as often as they change heads.
 Not all call themselves a ‘School of Arts’.
 They are remarkably diverse.
 They have the humanities in common, but that can also mean they have little in common.
 Some have a mere handful of tenured academics, while the biggest boast Nobel laureates and budgets greater than some universities.
 In many, philosophy is central; in others, it’s almost non-existent.
 There’s a tension here between the long history of the core disciplines and the imperative for newer schools to identify as ‘contemporary’.